 Samuel Greenwood, meanwhile, stood beside his daughter still agape and motionless.
 He was a simple man, gentle through and through in his manner, but also practical to a fault, and not at all given to fantasy stories.
 So, when his daughter explained to him there were living, breathing Tree People dwelling on the other side of something called a Spirit Wall, he might have laughed and chided her.

 Linden Branchwell came forward then to stand with his wife, as Willow and Sap emerged smiling from the Roundhouse.
 Across the yard, old Elm was beginning to make his way toward the gate, while the rest of the Trees watched with suspended breath from a distance.
 No one still knew quite what to do.
-But Ardith, being the antithesis of a shy child, approached Willow with her curious mechanical music box in offering.
+But Ardith, being the antithesis of a shy child, approached Willow with her curious music box in offering.

 “Hello, Ardith.
 It is good to see you.
 But you must understand this is such a great shock.
 We’ve never had visitors like you here.
 We fear for our safety.
-But what is this toy you have brought with you?”
+But what exactly is this toy you have brought with you?”

 Sap and Willow met each other’s widening eyes.
 Ten lights!
 Could it be true?
 And would The Compendium of Tree perceive these pulsing filaments to be akin to firefly light, the very thing it needed to reveal its Sanctuary Seed secret?